Least squares after model selection in high-dimensional sparse models: Setting, estimators, and conditions

-This gradient is the effective ``noise" in the problem that should be dominated by the regularization.
-However we would like to make the bias as small as possible.
-This reasoning suggests choosing the smallest penalty level $\lambda$ so that to dominate the noise, namely
+This gradient is the effective ``noise'' in the problem that should be dominated by the regularization.
+However, we would like to make the bias as small as possible.
+This reasoning suggests choosing the smallest penalty level $\lambda$ possible to dominate the noise, namely

 where probability $1-\alpha$ needs to be close to 1 and $c>1$.
 Therefore, we propose setting